bmanandhar/weather_app/README.md

 *How it works*

 <p>
 The file index.html is the web entry point.
-The HTML and CSS technologies make it possible to display a window on the screen prompting the user to enter a city name of which weather data is looked for.
+HTML and CSS technologies make it possible to display a window on the screen prompting the user to enter a city name of which weather data is looked for.
 </p>
 <p>
 As soon as a valid city name is entered by clicking the 'Submit' button, a fuction gets triggered on the script.js file that has code base written in JavaScript using Jquery library.